tomutm124/roommate-finder/README.md

 # ust-roomies
-A Django web application for students at HKUST to find roommates with similar lifestyle and routines.
+A web application for students at HKUST to find roommates with similar lifestyle and routines.
 This application is a personal project and is not affiliated with HKUST.
+Written using Django.

 ## Home page
 ![Home Page](./screenshots/home.png)